George C. Marshall

-After the war, Marshall became an aide-de-camp to John J. Pershing, who was then the Army's Chief of Staff.
-Marshall later served on the Army staff, was the executive officer of the 15th Infantry Regiment in China, and was an instructor at the Army War College.
+Following his service in World War I, Marshall became an aide-de-camp to Army chief of staff John J. Pershing.
+Marshall later served on the Army staff, was the executive officer of the 15th Infantry Regiment in China and was an instructor at the Army War College.
 In 1927, he became assistant commandant of the Army's Infantry School, where he modernized command and staff processes, which proved to be of major benefit during World War II.
-In 1932 and 1933 he commanded the 8th Infantry Regiment and Fort Screven, Georgia.
+In 1932 and 1933, he commanded the 8th Infantry Regiment and Fort Screven, Georgia.
 Marshall commanded 5th Brigade, 3rd Infantry Division and Vancouver Barracks from 1936 to 1938; he received promotion to brigadier general.
 During this command, Marshall was also responsible for 35 Civilian Conservation Corps (CCC) camps in Oregon and Southern Washington.
-In July 1938, Marshall was assigned to the War Plans Division on the War Department staff; he later became the Army's Deputy Chief of Staff.
+In July 1938, Marshall was assigned to the War Plans Division on the War Department staff; he later became the Army's deputy chief of staff.
 When Chief of Staff Malin Craig retired in 1939, Marshall assumed the role of Chief of Staff in an acting capacity before his appointment to the position, which he held until the war's end in 1945.

-As Chief of Staff, Marshall, working closely with Secretary of War Henry L. Stimson, organized the largest military expansion in U.S. history, and received promotion to five-star rank as General of the Army.
+As the U.S. Army's Chief of Staff, Marshall worked closely with Secretary of War Henry L. Stimson to organize the largest military expansion in U.S. history, and was ultimately promoted to five-star rank as General of the Army.
 Marshall coordinated Allied operations in Europe and the Pacific until the end of the war.
 In addition to accolades from Winston Churchill and other Allied leaders, Time magazine named Marshall its Man of the Year for 1943 and 1947.
 Marshall retired from active service in 1945, but remained on active duty, as required for holders of five-star rank.
-From December 15, 1945, to January 1947, Marshall served as a special envoy to China in an unsuccessful effort to negotiate a coalition government between the Nationalists of Chiang Kai-shek and the Communists of Mao Zedong.
+From 15 December 1945 to January 1947, Marshall served as a special envoy to China in an unsuccessful effort to negotiate a coalition government between the Nationalists of Chiang Kai-shek and the Communists of Mao Zedong.

 As Secretary of State from 1947 to 1949, Marshall advocated rebuilding Europe, a program that became known as the Marshall Plan, and which led to his being awarded the 1953 Nobel Peace Prize.
 After resigning as Secretary of State, Marshall served as chairman of the American Battle Monuments Commission and president of the American National Red Cross.
-As Secretary of Defense at the start of the Korean War, Marshall worked to restore the military's confidence and morale at the end of its post-World War II demobilization and then its initial buildup for combat in Korea and operations during the Cold War.
-After resigning as Defense Secretary, Marshall retired to his home in Virginia.
+As Secretary of Defense at the start of the Korean War, Marshall worked to restore the military's confidence and morale after the end of its post-World War II demobilization and then its initial buildup for combat in Korea and operations during the Cold War.
+Resigning as Defense Secretary, Marshall retired to his home in Virginia.
 He died in 1959 and was buried with honors at Arlington National Cemetery.